WorldFishCenter/cambodian-fish-refuges/notebooks/report.md

 ### Methods

+  - Calculated the Shannon diversity index of (log) species abundance for each refuge and occasion as above.
   - Used a Bayesian regression to test whether the Shannon diversity index at the end of the dry season (May) is related to the diversity at the beginning of the wet season (August).
 As in the previous